 Is Gingivitis A Lifelong Disease?

 Most gingivitis cases can last anywhere from 10 days to 2 weeks.
 However, serious or complex issues may take longer to be eliminated from the mouth, as they spread through most parts of your teeth.
-Brushing twice or thrice a day and flossing are good preventative measures to stopping gingivitis in its earliest stages.
+Brushing twice or thrice a day and flossing are good preventative measures to stop gingivitis in its earliest stages.
 However, it does not guarantee that dental plaque won’t develop with an excellent oral hygiene routine.
-Regularly visiting your trusted and nearest Calgary Dentist can help eliminate the chances of gingivitis by availing of a dental cleaning.
+Regularly visiting your trusted and nearest NE Calgary Dentist can help eliminate the chances of gingivitis by availing of a dental cleaning.

 Periodontal disease can greatly affect not just self-esteem but both oral and overall health.
 Do not wait for gingivitis to progress into a more complex periodontal disease.
-McCall Dental, a family dentist in Calgary, can provide a comprehensive dental exam that prioritizes to give you optimal oral and overall health.
+McCall Dental, a family dentist in Calgary, can provide a comprehensive dental exam that prioritizes to give your optimal oral and overall health.
 Do not hesitate to call us today at 587-747-0888 to book an appointment.
 We would be happy to accommodate you!